-Some previous in vitro studies introduced effective natural compounds types of coronavirus against other infection.
+Some previous invitro introduced effective natural compounds types coronavirus against other of infection.
 According to the literature, the effective natural compounds in previous studies were collected and classified in this study based on chemical structures.
 Different structures were classified as terpenoids, polyphenols, especially flavonoids and alkaloids.
-Table 1 summarizes effective the natural compounds for SARS-CoV-2 treatment.
+Table summarizes effective the natural compounds for SARS-CoV-2 treatment.